baroleex04/ClothesMVC/README.md

 - Create a web host environment
 - Change the View of Create method
 - For the src: remember to add @
-- Modify the edit view to update the image
+- Modify the edit view to update the image: after change the image, delete the old image
+-